Make Care Visible

 - In a park or along a school walking route

-- In a shared hallways or lobby
+- In a shared hallway or lobby

 Image source: Craftivist Collective